Which Adaptive-Sync technology is dominating this new era of gaming in a clash within FreeSync vs G Sync?

 Difference between G Sync and FreeSync

-Although the two systems are very resembling, there are many distinctions among G-Sync and FreeSync.
+Although the two systems are very resembling, there are many distinctions between G-Sync and FreeSync.

-G-Sync developed by NVIDIA and FreeSync developed by AMD.
+G-Sync is developed by NVIDIA and FreeSync is developed by AMD.

 This is the principal difference, and in most cases, you can only utilize the same brand of display and video card.